 El Practic doesn’t look like much at first glance.
 The small restaurant is sparsely decorated and populated by a few naked tables.
-Its location – in front of two massive buildings under construction in Cornellá de Llobregat, an industry-heavy municipality on the southwestern periphery of the Barcelona metropolitan area – is not where many people would choose to set up a restaurant.
+Its location – in front of two massive buildings under construction in Cornellá de Llobregat, an industry-heavy city on the southwestern periphery of the Barcelona metropolitan area – is not where many people would choose to set up a restaurant.

 But chef Andrés Huarcaya was certain people would come.
 “I’ve worked in so many places,” he said, “and one day it hit me that if you do good work – this is the key – then people will come.
 On this street, nobody passes by at night.
 And yet we are always packed on Fridays and Saturdays – totally packed!”